 Therapy sessions are generally scheduled once a week or once every two weeks, and are usually 50 minutes long.
+The can be held online, on the phone, and when possible in person.
 The frequency and length of sessions is open for discussion and we can negotiate and renegotiate as your needs change and availability permits.
 At times, couple therapy may require longer sessions.
-Therapy via telephone or online is also possible for those who are unable to attend in person at either my Toronto or Cobourg/Port Hope office.
 As with many aspects of therapy, we will discuss, agree upon, and revisit many aspects of our work as therapy progresses and life changes unfold.

 My fees are negotiated and set in collaboration with each new and existing client.
 There are a limited number of spaces set aside at a reduced rate.
 I value open, honest conversations about peoples’ financial needs as situations may change while you are engaged in therapy.

 I accept referrals from employee assistance providers, health benefit providers, Medavie Blue Cross and the Criminal Injuries Compensation Board.
 If you are part of an employee assistance program, your coverage may reimburse you for my services as a Registered Psychotherapist.
 I can also provide psychological services under the supervision of a Registered Psychologist, which alternatively may be covered by insurance plans.
 Please feel free to contact me to discuss this in more detail.

 Payment is due at each session and can be made by e-transfer on the day of the session.
-I regularly provide receipts for each payment.
+I provide receipts for each payment.
 In order to offer your appointment time to another client I do require at least 48 hours notice for cancellation or appointment change.
 If less than 48 hours is provided I will do my best to fill the appointment time with another client, but if this is not possible the full fee will be charged.

 how do I start?